JimmyKakanis/upstander-v4/README.md

 3. Add each of the `NEXT_PUBLIC_` variables listed above with their corresponding values from your Firebase project.
 4. After adding or updating variables, you must **redeploy** your project for the changes to take effect.

+### Firestore Security Rules

+**Crucial:** Changes made to the `firestore.rules` file in this repository are **not** automatically deployed when you push to GitHub or deploy on Vercel.
+You must manually deploy the security rules from the Firebase Console.

+1. Go to your Firebase project.
+2. Navigate to **Cloud Firestore** > **Rules**.
+3. Copy the contents of the `firestore.rules` file from this repository.
+4. Paste the contents into the editor in the Firebase Console and click **Publish**.

 ## Deploy on Vercel